 This is one software for Windows that helps you make the most of multiple monitors and boost your productivity.
-UltraMon brings custom window button which are placed on top for allowing you to move the particular window on to another monitor.
+UltraMon brings a custom window button which is placed on top for allowing you to move the particular window on to another monitor.
 You can simply drag and drop a maximized window from one display to the other.
 It always helps to have a smart taskbar and if you choose the standard version of this feature, the program will give you a separate taskbar for every monitor.

 If you move an application window to another monitor, it will automatically appear on the taskbar of that monitor.
 On the other hand, you have the mirror mode that lists all the active applications in a single taskbar.
 Moreover, you can create shortcuts, use a single image across all screens or different wallpapers and even mirror the main monitor on the other connected ones.

 2 – MultiMon Taskbar:

 The second spot on our roster of programs like DisplayFusion has been assigned to MultiMon Taskbar which creates extra taskbars and displays them on the respective extended monitors.
 Only applications that run on that monitor will appear in that screen’s taskbar and will be omitted from the main monitor.
 On XP systems, the program adds a move to the monitor button to all your applications for your convenience.

 It is compatible with Windows platforms up to W7 and if you are using a three-monitor setup, you are required to place the main monitor in the center.
 These are the features of the free version and a pro version of the utility is also available through the official website with additional attributes and functions.

 Price: Free (Personal), $35 (Pro)